-When Legoland New York opens in the Summer of 2021, it will be their largest amusement park in the world!
-Located in scenic Lower Hudson Valley, 60 miles northwest of New York City, you can ride, climb, splash, explore and build in seven themed lands across 150 acres.
-As season pass holders, my family attended a Legoland NY Opening Sneak Peek event before the park opens later this summer.
-Here are 35 reasons kids and parents will love a day trip or vacation to Legoland New York!
+Legoland New York is the largest amusement park in the world!
+Located in scenic Lower Hudson Valley, 60 miles northwest of New York City, you can ride, climb, splash, explore, and build in seven themed lands across 150 acres.
+Here are 35 reasons kids and parents will love a day trip or vacation to Legoland, New York!

 Family fun awaits in Legoland New York‘s seven lands: Brick Street, Bricktopia, MiniLand, Ninjago, Lego Castle, Lego City, and Lego Pirates Water Park.
 Kids 2 to 12 years old will enjoy a wide range of thrills, from rides they can go on by themselves or the whole family can do together, their first roller coaster, fighting ninjas in 3D, or epic water battles.